ragnvald/mesa/README.md

 ## Overview
 The MESA (Methods for Environmental Sensitivity Assessment) tool is a Python-based application designed to assess and map environmental sensitivity, particularly in relation to potential pollution incidents in the petroleum industry.
 It provides a systematic framework for evaluating the vulnerability and sensitivity of environmental assets such as coastal areas, ecosystems, and wildlife to pollution impacts.

-This implementation of the MESA tool compiles a collection of Python scripts into a distributable .exe file, featuring a Graphical User Interface (GUI) created with Tkinter.
+The python implementation of the MESA tool is rather complex to get up and running.
+Installing and running Python on a computer could be demanding.
+On top of that comes the need to install several python libraries.

-Features
+The code can be compiled to a series of executable files (.exe) which run nicely on a Windows computer.
+The compiled files are rather big and in total they are at the last compilation 1.2 GB.
+This means distributing the files using Github is not possible.

 * Environmental Sensitivity Assessment: Systematic evaluation of various environmental assets' vulnerability to pollution.
 * Mapping Capability: Visual representation of sensitivity assessments for easier interpretation and decision-making.